La Salle, Illinois: Transportation

 The city is at the crossroads of Interstate 80 and Interstate 39.
 Illinois Route 351 separates the east and west of US Route 6.
 US Route 51 also runs through the city.
 The CSX New Rock Subdivision runs through town, with Iowa Interstate Railroad running via trackage rights.
-The Illinois Railway LaSalle Line also runs through town, crossing the CSX Line and continuing on to a sand pit that they service.
+The Illinois Railway La Salle Line also runs through town, crossing the CSX Line and continuing on to a sand pit that they service.

+While there is no fixed-route transit service in La Salle, intercity bus service is provided by Burlington Trailways in nearby Peru.